How to Dispose of Car Batteries

 The EPA estimates that 98% of lead acid batteries are currently being recycled properly.
 Join this large percentage of Americans and find out how to safely remove, store, and recycle your old car battery.
 There are many ways to safely recycle car batteries, so find out how you can keep your environment safe and avoid any health issues related to improper battery disposal.

-Safely Removing Your Battery
+Safely Removing a Car Battery

 Whether your battery has lasted three years, five years, or even 10 or more years, it may be past its prime.
 An old battery doesn’t hold a charge as long, doesn’t operate effectively in extreme temperature conditions and is prone to leakage.
 Before you replace your battery, however, you’ll need to safely remove it.